 Even the locals enjoy the stones engraved with words of wisdom.

 This television piece was a personal favorite.
 Get outside.
 Explore more.
 Discover Nevada.

 Stop 10: Open Road to Reno…

-One of the best parts of Nevada road trips are one of the long, open roads.
+One of the best parts of Nevada road trips is the long, open roads.
 Take a moment to get out of the car, breathe the fresh country air and take it all in.